-Here is an SQL query helpful to get duplicate records.
-This query shows how to use having and count functions for this purpose.
+Here is an SQL query that can help you find duplicate records.
+This query shows how to use the “having” and “count” functions for this purpose.

 ON THIS PAGE